 - Not all courses are offered every semester.

-- Economics (ECON), Chemical Engineering, and Biomedical Engineering courses are not available to any GO Minnesota students.
+- Economics (ECON), Chemical Engineering, and Biomedical Engineering courses are not available to exchange students.

-- Courses in Sports Management, Statistics, and those offered by the Carlson School of Management (undergraduate) are very popular.
-Visiting students may only be able to take 2-3 courses from these areas per semester.
+- Courses in Sports Management, Statistics, and those offered by the Carlson School of Management are very popular.
+Exchange students may only be able to take 2-3 courses from these areas per semester.

 - Course registration will be finalized after students arrive on campus.